 We spent the next couple of hours looking around at various attractions within the Mall, such as the waterfall, the aquarium and the indoor souk.
-I’ve got to hand it to Dubai, they pull off modern and classy extremely well.
 The entire Mall is absolutely pristine, with a strong sense of luxury about it.

 Soon enough it was time for our Burj Khalifa “At The Top” experience.
 This was a first for me because despite going to Dubai in 2014, my mum and I chose to spend our time exploring other areas of the city.
-During the walk to the high speed lift (I’ll get to this in a minute), the walk ways are plastered with videos, images and models of the Burj Khalifa’s build process – which began in 2004.
+During the walk to the high speed lift that takes you up 124 floors in a minute, the walk ways are plastered with videos, images and models of the Burj Khalifa’s build process – which began in 2004.

 Once at the top, needless to say, the views are out of this world.
 You can walk almost the entire 360 degrees around the building, some of which leads you outside onto a platform, allowing you to see quite literally all of Dubai beneath you.
-Now, I won’t lie, being 456 meters in the sky is quite scary if you’re not good with heights, but the indoor section is also a shop – so if you’re feeling on edge (pun intended), you can browse the gifts to take your mind off it.
+Being 456 meters in the sky is quite scary if you’re not good with heights, but you can always opt to stay indoors.

-Annoyingly we went up a little too early, which meant unless we stood there (because there are no seats) for over two hours – we’d have to miss out on the sunset.
+Annoyingly we went up a little too early, which meant unless we stood there for over two hours we’d have to miss out on the sunset.
 Instead, we walked back down to the fountain area for their first evening display at 6pm.
 For some reason the display was cut short, so we hung around unto 6.30pm (they go off every half hour) where thankfully we got to watch a much longer and far more breathtaking display.